emilytag/lang-stats-sp2016/README.md

 ----------------

 1. Set up pipeline for classification and feature generation
-2. use 90's tooliit to build higher order n-gram from the training data a compute the model's perplexity to the validation data. find a threshlold to decie whether it is human/machine generated text.
+2. use 90's tooliit to build higher order n-gram from the training data a compute the model's perplexity to the validation data. find a threshlold to decie whether it is human/machine generated text. (more or less this http://ceur-ws.org/Vol-377/paper4.pdf)